davidmaillo/instagram-images-download-extension/README.md

 <h3>Changelog</h3>

 ## 1.0.2 (Jan 4, 2017)
-* Implemented ZIP.js lib to download images as ZIP file.
+* Added JSZIP lib to download as ZIP.
 * Downloads real image size from original source.
 * Downloads videos as well.
 * Added donation links - The extension was featured on Chrome Web Store and reached near 1k users.
 Thanks for installing!